greedyyoda1410/roastmyidea/docs/AUTH_SETUP.md

    - Verify it works without authentication

 2. **Test authenticated flow:**
+   - Click "Sign In" and create account
+   - Verify confirmation email
-   - Sign in with Google
+   - Sign in with credentials
    - Submit a roast
    - Verify user profile appears in header
    - Check database to see user_id is associated